neurogym/neurogym/docs/envs.md

 reach : constant 500

-#### Bandit
+### Bandit task ###

-The agent has to select between N actions with different reward probabilities.
+Logic: The agent has to select between N actions with different reward probabilities.

 Reference paper:

 [Prefrontal cortex as a meta-reinforcement learning system](https://www.nature.com/articles/s41593-018-0147-8)

+n_arms : Number of arms. (def: 2)

+probs : Reward probabilities for each arm. (def: (.9, .1))

-#### DPA
+### DPA task ###

-A sample is followed by a delay and a test.
+Logic: A sample is followed by a delay and a test.
 Agents have to report if the pair sample-test is a rewarded pair or not.

 Reference paper: